GNS-Science/solvis-graphql-api/MIGRATION_v0.9.md

 # 0.9.0 Migration notes

-## Migration to new DynamopDB / S3 Blobstore
+## Migration to new DynamoDB/S3 blob store

-Since version v0.9.x this API usesa dynamoDB/S3 data_store for the CompositeRupture zip archive, rather than bundling this file in the deployment.
+Since version v0.9.x this API uses a dynamoDB/S3 data_store for the CompositeRupture zip archive, rather than bundling this file in the deployment.

 ### Datastore setup